antoinevg/GSG/luna/design/rfp.md

 ## 3 Device Side Firmware Implementation

-The primary function of the Device Firmware is to implement the functionality defined by the GCP messages between Facedancer and the device.
+The primary function of the Device Firmware is to implement the functionality invoked by GCP messages from Facedancer to the device.

-Additional functionality includes logging, error handling, reset control, device heartbear and SoC firmware updates.
+Additional functionality includes logging, error handling, reset control, device heartbeat and SoC firmware updates.

 ![Diagram: Firmware Structure](structure/luna_git.firmware.svg)